j4321/juliette.monsel/docs/fr/_sources/Research.rst.txt

 and modeled all the optomechanical effects taking place in a microcavity with a suspended photonic crystal mirror.

 - *Integrated microcavity optomechanics with a suspended photonic crystal mirror above a distributed Bragg reflector* -- `Opt.
-Express 31, 30212 <https://doi.org/10.1364/OE.496447>`_
+Express 31, 30212 (2023) <https://doi.org/10.1364/OE.496447>`_

-- *Dissipative and dispersive cavity optomechanics with a frequency-dependent mirror* -- `arXiv:2311.15311 <https://arxiv.org/abs/2311.15311>`_
+- *Dissipative and dispersive cavity optomechanics with a frequency-dependent mirror* -- `Phys.
+Rev. A 109, 043532 (2024) <https://doi.org/10.1103/PhysRevA.109.043532>`_

+- *Coherent feedback control for cavity optomechanical systems with a frequency-dependent mirror* -- `arXiv:2405.13624 <https://arxiv.org/abs/2405.13624>`_